indiejames/vscode-clojure-debug/README.md

 ## Introduction

-Clojre Code is a VS Code extension/debugger for developing Clojure.
+Clojure Code is a VS Code extension/debugger for developing Clojure.
 It provides an interactive REPL as well as language support and debugging.

 ![IDE](https://media.giphy.com/media/l0ExfKVoLSKSNfX7a/source.gif)